mksuvo/landingPage/README.md

 # SEO Service Landing Page

 A modern, interactive landing page for SEO services built with Next.js 14, TypeScript, Tailwind CSS, and Framer Motion.
+This is an awesome page !

 ## Features